 Because of this, my available funds for stock investments were in short supply.
 In addition, the market was unsettled and choppy at the time.

 And today, 10 years later I still have those 115 shares that cost me a little more than $5,000.
 The good news is the shares have nearly quadrupled in value.
 And I have collected many quarterly dividend payments in cash.

 So what is the bad news?
 I didn’t add on to my position in the early going like I usually do.
 Losing out on big investment gains.

 And that leads me back to the moral of the story.
-Sometimes an investor’s biggest mistakes are the actions they fail to take rather than the actions they do take.
+Sometimes an investor’s biggest mistakes are the actions we fail to take.
+Rather, than the actions, we do take.